 Reviewers will be assigned to one of the 7 ICARE categories:

 - Prehospital Resuscitation, Technology & Care Processes (PRE)

 - In-Hospital Resuscitation & Post-Arrest Care Processes (IN)

 - Prognostication & Outcomes (PRO)

 Deadline for submission of requests is September 6, 2021.
 Preference will be considered, however reviewers may be asked to join a different category based on availability and area of expertise.

 For More Information

-Please contact the Editor-in-Chief: Dr. Torben Becker or Managing Editor: Dr. Travis Murphy, or Technical Support: Scott Cohen.
+Please contact the Editor-in-Chief: Dr. Torben Becker, Managing Editor: Dr. Travis Murphy, or Technical Support: Scott Cohen.